Analysis | A vivid reminder that the threat to American democracy remains

 Carlson then lamented “the sadness and the powerlessness” that people feel in the face of such purported inequity.
 “Things kind of break down at some point, don't they?”
 Carlson asked.

 “They will break down.
 They are breaking down,” Kelly replied.
-“I've said this before and I'm telling you, I'm worried that I'm right: the right is going to pick a fascist within 10 to 20 years because they're not going to be the only ones on the outs.”
+“I’ve said this before and I’m telling you, I’m worried that I’m right: The right is going to pick a fascist within 10 to 20 years because they’re not going to be the only ones on the outs.”

 “Right,” Carlson replied.
 “That's right.”